DavidEncrypted/openalex-mcp-server/README.md

 This project provides a Model Context Protocol (MCP) server that allows AI agents and other MCP clients to interact with the [OpenAlex](https://openalex.org/) database, specifically focusing on scholarly works.
 It utilizes the [pyalex](https://github.com/J535D165/pyalex) Python library to communicate with the OpenAlex API and the [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) (`fastmcp`) to expose functionality as MCP tools.

 ## Examples
-As inspiration, here are some example queries that you can ask an AI agent that has this mcp enabled:
+For inspiration, here are some example queries that you can ask an AI agent that has this mcp enabled:

 - Find the 5 most cited papers that cite the foundational paper introducing the convolutional neural netork
 - I am looking for papers related to Self-Supervised visual odometry.
 Find papers related to this topic, then score the relevance of each paper by reading the title+abstract and then giving them a relevance score of 1-10.